Kummatty: 2021 restoration

+In February 2020, K. Ravindranathan Nair of General Pictures, the movie's producer, agreed to grant authorization for the restoration and allow Film Heritage Foundation access to the prints from the National Film Archive of India (NFAI).
+The prints at the NFAI were examined and thus discovered to not be in a great condition.
+Since the prints were the best elements FHF could discover, they were sent to the L'Immagine Ritrovata lab in Bologna.
+The lack of an original sound negative and the lab's use of the less-than-ideal sound from the print complicated the restoration process.

 On 19 July 2021, The Film Foundation's World Cinema Project, a program created by the filmmaker Martin Scorsese, announced that it would restore the film.
 Shivendra Singh Dungarpur of the Film Heritage Foundation and Italy-based Cineteca di Bologna collaborated to restore the film which had lost its rich color palette over the years.
 Using prints stored at the National Film Archive of India, and with funding from Olivia Harrison and her Material World Charitable Foundation, the film could finally be restored.
 Scorsese shared images from the restored film to his Instagram account and said in an interview: "Aravindan was a visionary director and Kummatty is considered among his greatest work.
 The Film Foundation's World Cinema Project will share this film with the wider audience it deserves, making it a true cinematic discovery."

 The film was restored at the L’Immagine Ritrovata lab in Bologna, Italy, and had its world restoration premiere at the Il Cinema Ritrovato festival later that month.